Giddy Carole King and clap-happy James Taylor

 Star Tribune photo by Tom Wallace

 Night and day.
 Well, not quite.
-But when the second half of a concert is as different from the first half, as was the case Tuesday with the James Taylor/Carole King lovefest at Xcel Energy Center, then maybe the review needs a postscript.
+But when the second half of a concert is as different from the first half, as was the case Tuesday with the James Taylor/Carole King lovefest at Xcel Energy Center, then maybe the review

 After Taylor changed from a suit and striped dress shirt to a polo shirt and jeans, and King switched from a fancy gauzy, sparkly black outfit with gold heels to a gauzy casual black outfit with black heels, things seemed to loosen up.
 They both talked more.
 They played together more.
 They sang together more.
 It felt more like a collaborative concert than a couple of yesterday’s superstars sharing a stage by alternating their hits.

 A few other thoughts on the evening:

 Was Carole King having fun or what?
 She was enthusiastic, energetic and, at times, as giddy as “Glee’s” Lea Michelle.
 King adored the arena spotlight, something she had rarely experienced in a career of very limited touring.
 Even though she sounded ragged on her first number, "So Far Away," she impressed with her vocal power and passion the rest of the night.

 Props to the band, which consisted of mainly Taylor’s regularly touring musicians.
 The core of the band was bassist Lee Sklar, drummer Russ Kunkel and guitarist Danny Kortchmar, all of whom played with King and Taylor in their 1970 shows at the Troubadour folk club in L.A.
 Those musicians also played on numerous L.A. lite-rock albums of that era by Linda Ronstadt, Jackson Browne, Dan Fogelberg, Joni Mitchell, Crosby, Stills & Nash, among others, and, of course, Taylor and King.